Skip to content

 The mindfulness component of yoga teaches you to observe your body’s sensations without judgment.
 This increased awareness can help you manage stress, a common symptom trigger.
 By integrating these practices, you’re not just moving your body; you’re also training your mind to find calm, which is a vital part of our comprehensive approach to care.

-Lifestyle Changes for Long-Term Wellness
+Daily Habits for Long-Term Wellness

 Managing a condition like dysautonomia often means looking at the bigger picture of your health.
 While specific treatments are essential, your daily habits play a huge role in how you feel.
 Making small, intentional changes to your lifestyle can create a foundation of stability for your nervous system, helping to reduce the frequency and severity of your symptoms.
 Think of these adjustments not as restrictions, but as powerful tools you can use to support your body’s healing process.
 By focusing on sleep, stress, temperature, and daily routines, you can build a more predictable and comfortable life.

-Prioritize a Consistent Sleep Schedule
+Why a Consistent Sleep Schedule Matters

 When your autonomic nervous system is out of sync, rest becomes one of your most important allies.
 Quality sleep gives your body the time it needs to repair and regulate itself.
 Try to go to bed and wake up around the same time every day, even on weekends, to support your body's natural rhythm.
 Creating a calming pre-sleep ritual can also signal to your brain that it's time to wind down.
 This could be as simple as reading a book, listening to quiet music, or doing some gentle stretches.
 The key is to avoid stimulating activities, like scrolling on your phone or watching intense TV shows, for at least 30 minutes before bed.
 Our goal as your care team is to help you find lasting wellness, and that journey often begins with a good night's sleep.

-Find Healthy Ways to Manage Stress
+Simple, Healthy Ways to Manage Stress

 Stress is a major trigger for dysautonomia symptoms, so finding healthy ways to cope is non-negotiable.
 This doesn't mean you have to eliminate all stress from your life, which is impossible.
 Instead, it's about building a toolkit of practices that help calm your nervous system when you feel overwhelmed.
 Simple techniques like deep belly breathing, mindfulness meditation, or even just spending a few minutes in nature can make a big difference.
 The goal is to find what feels restorative to you.
 For some, that might be a creative hobby, while for others, it might be talking with a friend.
 By addressing the body's structural and neurological imbalances, our QSM3 technique can also help improve your body's ability to handle daily stressors.

-Learn to Regulate Your Body Temperature
+Tips for Regulating Your Body Temperature

 If you find yourself feeling worse in the heat or having trouble with temperature fluctuations, you're not alone.
 Many people with dysautonomia are sensitive to temperature changes because their bodies struggle to regulate it properly.
 Heat, in particular, can widen blood vessels and make symptoms like dizziness and fatigue worse.
 It’s helpful to avoid things like hot tubs, saunas, and very hot showers.
 Dressing in layers is a great strategy, allowing you to adjust your clothing as needed throughout the day.
 In warmer months, keeping cooling towels, a personal fan, or a spray bottle of water on hand can provide quick relief when you start to feel overheated.

-Create a Supportive Daily Routine
+How to Create a Supportive Daily Routine

 With a condition that can feel unpredictable, establishing a consistent daily routine can provide a welcome sense of stability.
 Pacing yourself is key.
 Instead of trying to do everything at once, break up your tasks and schedule short rest periods throughout the day.
 It’s also important to avoid standing or sitting in one position for too long, as this can cause blood to pool in your lower body.
 If you start to feel dizzy, try to sit or lie down with your feet elevated.
 This simple change can help blood return to your heart and brain more easily.
 Structuring your day helps conserve energy and can make managing the many conditions we help feel much more achievable.

-How to Stick With Your Wellness Plan
+Making Your Wellness Plan Stick

 Creating a wellness plan is the first step, but sticking with it is what truly makes a difference, especially when you're managing a complex condition like dysautonomia.
 Consistency can feel challenging on days when symptoms flare up, but having a solid strategy helps you stay on track.
 The key isn’t perfection; it’s about creating a supportive framework that you can rely on day in and day out.